Benjamin Crozat "What if you cut code review time & bugs in half, instantly?" Start free for 14 days→

 Databases can also be installed with Homebrew.
 You can even install multiple versions, just like with PHP.

-Alternatively, you can use DBngin, a free database management tool and the easiest way to get started with PostgreSQL, MySQL, Redis & more.
+Alternatively, you can use DBngin, a free database management tool and an easy way to get started with PostgreSQL, MySQL, Redis & more.

 It can even manage the software that you installed via Homebrew. 👌